enginebai/Algorithms/topics/introduction.md

 <img src='../media/problem-algorithm.png' alt='ADT'/>

-For example, let's solve the problem: "In a classroom, find the students with same birthday?"
+For example, let's solve the problem: `"In a classroom, find the students with same birthday?"`.
 Then an algorithm to solve this problem will be:

 ```md
 1. Maintain a record of (name, birthday).